adventuregamestudio/ags-themes/README.md

 ## Creating a new theme

 There are currently two formats for themes.
-Read about the (theme format specification)[FORMAT.md] to know more about all the themeable elements and their properties.
+Read about the [theme format specification](FORMAT.md) to know more about all the themeable elements and their properties.

 For the older format (AGS 3.4.1 alpha and above) you can use [Rulaman's AGS-ThemeEditor](https://github.com/Rulaman/AGS-ThemeEditor)